 Wrap-up

-But before you stock up on cannabis products for your imminent sexual liberation, it’s important to differentiate between whether you want to use it to enhance your sexual experience or to manage a diagnosable dysfunction.
-If you are experiencing symptoms of sexual dysfunction or pain, for instance, you might be wise to discuss your situation with your doctor or therapist to see if medication might be needed.
+But before you stock up on cannabis products for your imminent sexual liberation, it’s important to differentiate between whether you want to use it to enhance your sexual experience or solve something else.
+If you are experiencing symptoms of sexual dysfunction or pain, for instance, it is wise to discuss your situation with your doctor or therapist to see what remedy might be needed.

 Medical Disclaimer / Legal Disclaimer – Information is provided for educational purposes.
 It does not and is not intended to constitute legal advice or medical advice.
 We attempt to be accurate and up-to-date, but the legality of cannabinoids and the science of cannabis are evolving.
 The author is neither a legal professional nor a medical expert.
 Before buying or using any products, you should check with your local authorities and medical providers